Barry Bishop (mountaineer): National Geographic Society

 In May, 1959, on the strength of his photographs from Antarctica and the Bugaboos, Bishop was hired by the National Geographic Society as Picture Editor for National Geographic.
 He rose quickly with the magazine, becoming a photographer for the magazine in 1960, and had his first published photography in 1962.
 His 1963 photography work on the American Everest Expedition earned him a National Press Photographers Association Special Award.
 Eventually he would become a vice president and Chairman of the Committee for Research and Exploration.
+In addition he was a member of The Explorers Club headquartered in New York.